Kim Kardashian Flashes Butt In A Thong, Kourtney Throws Up From Too Many Cocktails In Mexico

 — Kim Kardashian West (@KimKardashian) April 25, 2017

 Kourtney was not the only one getting wild on their girls trip.
-Kim also said that hairstylist Joyce Bonelli put nipple clamps on Khloe’s best friend, Malika Haqq and that Real Housewives of Miami star Larsa Pippen tried to give her a “special” brownie!
+Kim also said that hairstylist Joyce Bonelli put nipple clamps on Khloe’s best friend, Malika Haqq, and Real Housewives of Miami star Larsa Pippen tried to give her a “special” brownie!

 . @larsapippen tried to give me a “special” brownie and I threatened to sue her & the chef